Build better devops pipelines: increase efficiency & velocity

 • Pipeline architecture diagrams

-• Deployment Frequency: How often code is deployed
+• Deployment Frequency: How often updates go live

-• Lead Time for Changes: Time from commit to production
+• Lead Time for Changes: Time from commit to deployment

-• Change Failure Rate: Percentage of failed deployments
+• Change Failure Rate: Percentage of failed releases

 “The goal of DevOps is not to eliminate failure but to recover from it faster.” — Jez Humble